Louis Bénigne François Bertier de Sauvigny

 On 22 July 1789, Bertier de Sauvigny was in residence at his country house in Compiegne.
 An armed party brought him to Paris in a cabriolet (two wheeled carriage), to answer charges of actions aimed at starving the Third Estate.
 Outside the city a crowd of demonstrators intercepted the group and tore off the roof of the vehicle.
 The intendent was beaten and stoned before being taken to the Porte Saint-Martin.
 There he was confronted with the severed head of his father-in-law Joseph Foullon de Doué, a member of the Parlement of Paris.
 Bertier de Sauvigny was then hanged from a lamp post in front of the Hôtel de Ville.

-The ferocity of the lynching of Foulon and Bertier led to protests to which Antoine Barnave, a member of the new National Assembly, responded: "What, then, is their blood so pure?"
+The ferocity of the lynching of Foullon and Bertier led to protests to which Antoine Barnave, a member of the new National Assembly, responded: "What, then, is their blood so pure?"

+Pierre de Coubertin was his great-great-grandson.